 Again, there is no shame in doing this.
 It might be a difficult case you want to discuss with a senior (and why not a junior?).
 Create a culture of asking at your workplace, find a mentor or friend you can go to when need is.
 I still today go back to my previous educational supervisor and ask for opinion or help: it had become natural to me to knock on his door and say “I wondered if we could discuss something”.
 If you are a senior, ask juniors about their thoughts: make the traffic both ways.

 Do not hesitate to consult specialist help if you feel the need to.Some places have specialised clinical support groups to help clinicians in difficulty.
+Alpha Theta Center Neurofeedback is a very efficient new approach to treatment if you already experience some problems.

 Involve and learn from teams and tribes outside of yours: it is the concept of reciprocal illumination Victoria Brazil talks about often.